HankiDesign/DSA/README.md

 The most popular searching algorithms are:

-- Sequential search TODO
+- Sequential search
-- Probability search TODO
+- Probability search

 # Questions & Answers
 Here you can find some DSA interview questions.